Using Representation Expressiveness and Learnability to Evaluate Self-Supervised Learning Methods: Introduction

 \section{Introduction}

 Despite impressive recent progress in self-supervised learning (SSL) \citep{chen2020simple, caron2021emerging, grill2020bootstrap, caron2020unsupervised, caron2018deep, he2020momentum, chen2021exploring}, the problem of properly evaluating the quality of the learned representations \emph{without using labelled data} has not been fully explored.
-This is an important problem because solving it could give us a practical tool to choose which SSL model to use when downstream task labels are not accessible or when fine-tuning every SSL model to choose the best one is costly.
-Additionally, it can also shed light on how these methods function.
+This is an important problem: solving it could give us a practical tool to choose which SSL model to use when downstream task labels are not accessible, or when the costs of fine-tuning every model to choose the best one are prohibitive.
+It can also shed light on how these methods work.

 In this paper, we approach it by drawing an analogy between unsupervised learning and the evolution of human language.
 It has been suggested in the language evolution literature \citep[see e.g.,][]{smith2013linguistic} that linguistic structure results from competing pressures for expressiveness (to discriminate objects and concepts of the world) and learnability (to be transmitted across generations).
 Here, we take the view that a similar guiding principle may be applied to representations of natural images.
 Just as a language associates objects and scenes with utterances, SSL algorithms do it with continuous vectors to images.
 We hypothesize that \emph{a good representation should not only cover the diverse visual concepts in the datasets, but also compress them in a manner that could be efficiently learned}.
 Our goal is to test this hypothesis by $(i)$ proposing tractable metrics to assess \emph{expressiveness} and \emph{learnability}, $(ii)$ designing performance predictors based on these, and $(iii)$ testing these predictors through a large-scale empirical study of a diverse class of SSL methods.